rpnow/rpnow/README.md

 * **Web Frontend:** Open a shell in the "views" directory.
 If you haven't already run `npm install`, do that first.
 Then, run `npm run watch`, which will watch and rebuild the JavaScript.
 * **Server Backend:** Open a shell in the "server" directory.
 Make sure you have installed Nodemon (`npm install --global nodemon`) and then run `nodemon`.
 This will keep the server running at http://localhost:13000.

+# State of the project

+RPNow is more-or-less feature-complete.
+While it's possible that I may add features in the future, it is quite likely that the project will remain dormant for months or years.

+If I become aware of any security issues, I will try to address them in a timely manner.

 # License